rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 #### Methodology

 1. **Data Processing**
-Text data is extracted from CoNLL-U formatted files (specifically targeting the `# text = ` field) located in the `data/` directory.
+   - Text data is extracted from CoNLL-U formatted files (specifically targeting the `# text = ` field) located in the `data/` directory.
 A total of **6,669,377 sentences**      were loaded and used for training and testing.
 The dataset was split into training and testing sets with an **80/20 ratio**, using **stratified sampling** to ensure         the proportion of each language is maintained in both sets.

 2. **Feature Engineering**
-**TF-IDF (Term Frequency-Inverse Document Frequency)** was used to weigh the importance of words (unigrams) in the corpus.
+   - **TF-IDF (Term Frequency-Inverse Document Frequency)** was used to weigh the importance of words (unigrams) in the corpus.
 The vectorizer was limited to the **top           1,000 most frequent features** to maintain efficiency and generalization across a large, multilingual vocabulary.

 3. **Model Selection**
-**Multinomial Naive Bayes (MNB)** was chosen.
+   - **Naive Bayes** was chosen.
 MNB is a well-suited baseline for text classification tasks, particularly when using count or TF-IDF features, due to its simplicity,            speed, and strong performance.

 #### Performance
 | Metric | Value |